blakemcbride/XCD/README.md

 On Linux it is implemented as a bash function, and on Windows it is implemented as a combination of a helper program (xcd.exe) and a lightweight command wrapper (xcd.cmd).

 Across both platforms, xcd remembers directories you visit, supports fuzzy navigation by directory name, and provides cycle previews, listing, and automatic memory pruning.

-It makes moving around large projects or multi-directory environments dramatically faster.
+It makes navigating large projects, monorepos, multi-directory environments, and development trees dramatically faster.

 ## 🌐 Features (Both Platforms)
 ✔ Smart directory memory

-Every successful xcd invocation stores a full absolute path in:
+Every successful xcd stores a full absolute path in a memory file:

 Linux: ~/.xcd_memory

 Windows: %USERPROFILE%\.xcd_memory

-Dead directories are automatically pruned.
+Dead directories are auto-removed.

 ✔ Fuzzy navigation

+Running:

 xcd Backend

-finds directories whose final path component contains “Backend”.
+finds directories whose final path component contains the string “Backend”.

 If multiple matches exist:

-The first xcd Backend jumps to the first match
+First call goes to the first match

-Repeating xcd Backend cycles to the next
+Next call goes to the second

-It wraps around when it reaches the end

-✔ Directory cycling
-xcd proj    # jumps to match #1 xcd proj    # jumps to match #2 xcd proj    # back to match #1
+Continues cycling with wrap-around

 ✔ Listing and preview options
 Command	Purpose
-xcd -l	List all remembered directories xcd -l segment	List directories with basename matching segment xcd -p segment	Show what matches exist and which will be chosen next xcd -c	Clear the memory file xcd -h	Help message
+xcd -l	List all remembered directories xcd -l segment	List directories containing “segment” in the basename xcd -p segment	Preview matches and see which directory xcd segment will jump to next xcd -c	Clear the memory file xcd -h	Help message describing behavior

-## 🐧 Linux Version (Bash)
+🐧 Linux Version (Bash Function)

-The Linux version is a pure bash function that must be added to your ~/.bashrc.
+The Linux version is a pure Bash function that runs inside your shell, which allows it to actually change directories (scripts cannot).
 It supports:

-cd-compatible behavior
+Argument handling identical to cd

-Fuzzy matching
+Fuzzy matching and cycling

-Cycling through matches

--h, -l, -c, -p options
+-l, -p, -c, -h

-Home-directory normalization

-Automatic pruning
+Auto-pruning of memory entries

+Symlink-aware home handling (e.g., /home/blake -> /drive1/...)

-Persistent directory memory
+Persistent memory stored in ~/.xcd_memory

-See the code in xcd.bash or your .bashrc as appropriate.
+## 📦 Installing on Linux
+1. Add xcd to your shell startup

+Copy the full xcd function into your ~/.bashrc.
+For example:

+nano ~/.bashrc

+Paste the entire function.

+Then reload your shell:

+source ~/.bashrc

+Or open a new terminal.

+2. Optional: put it in a separate file

+If you want a cleaner ~/.bashrc:

+mkdir -p ~/.local/share/xcd
+cp xcd.bash ~/.local/share/xcd/xcd.bash

+Then add to ~/.bashrc:

+source ~/.local/share/xcd/xcd.bash

+3. Verify installation

+Run:

+xcd -h

+You should see the full help message.

+Try jumping around:

+xcd /etc
+xcd
+xcd -l

+Try fuzzy navigation:

+xcd etc

+Try cycling:

+xcd src
+xcd src
+xcd src

+4. Removing / resetting

+At any time:

+xcd -c

+clears ~/.xcd_memory completely.

+Or remove the function from ~/.bashrc.

 ## 🪟 Windows Version (C Program + CMD Wrapper)

-Because Windows executables cannot change the parent shell’s working directory, the Windows version uses a two-part model:
+Because Windows executables cannot change the current shell directory, xcd is implemented as:

 xcd.exe

-Written in C

 Computes the target directory

-Updates the persistent memory file
+Updates memory

-Writes the chosen directory to a temp file:
+Writes the chosen directory into a temporary file

-%TEMP%\xcd_target.txt

 xcd.cmd

-A wrapper that:

 Runs xcd.exe

-Reads the temp file
+Reads the temporary file

-Changes the directory in the current CMD session
+Performs the actual cd

-Deletes the temp file
+Deletes the temporary file

-This pattern matches the approach used by popular directory jumpers like zoxide, fasd, and fzf.
+This approach is identical to how tools like fzf, autojump, and zoxide work on Windows.

-## 📦 Installing the Windows Version
+### 📦 Installing on Windows
 1. Build or download xcd.exe

-Compile with Visual Studio:
+Visual Studio:

 cl /EHsc xcd.c

-Or MinGW:
+MinGW:

 gcc -o xcd.exe xcd.c

-Copy xcd.exe somewhere on your PATH, such as:
+Place xcd.exe somewhere on your PATH—for example:

 C:\Users\<you>\bin\xcd.exe

 2. Create xcd.cmd

-Place this file in the same directory as xcd.exe and ensure that directory is on your PATH.
+Place this file in the same directory as xcd.exe:

-xcd.cmd:

 @echo off
 setlocal